Roseate Spoonbill - Wakodahatchee Wetlands, Delray Beach, FL

 Add To Cart

-PHOTOGRAPH
+The PHOTOGRAPH

 Roseate Spoonbill (Platalea ajaja)

-LOCATION
+The LOCATION

 The Wakodahatchee Wetlands

 The Wakodahatchee Wetlands park is located in Delray Beach, FL.
-It spans across a fifty acre lot, with a three-quarter mile boardwalk that includes multiple gazebos, benches, and informational signage.
+It spans across a fifty-acre lot, with a three-quarter mile boardwalk that includes multiple gazebos, benches, and informational signage.
 There are open ponds, marshy areas, mangrove islands for roosting, as well as a wooded area.
 Formerly utility land, the wetlands were developed as a natural means of managing wastewater.
 Palm Beach County’s Water Reclamation Facility pumps around two million gallons of water into the park daily.
 This water is treated, yet still contains excess mineral content.
 Here in the wetlands the water is naturally purified by the flora of the park and released back into the surface water supply.

 Every visit, I see so much life and have yet to be disappointed.
 Over 150 species of birds have been spotted here as well as turtles, rabbits, and alligators.
 In the spring you can see large numbers of roosting Wood Storks with their young as well as many young Snowy and Reddish Egrets and Tricolored Herons, stumbling about in the tops of Red Mangroves.
-Anhingas are ever present, diving for fish or sunbathing atop a perch, wings outstretched.
+Anhinga are ever present, diving for fish or sunbathing atop a perch, wings outstretched.
 Red-winged Blackbirds chase each other through the tops of tall grasses while Swamp Hens and Gallinules weave through their stems, probing for their next meal.

-FRAME
+The FRAME

 Cuban Mahogany (Swietenia mahagoni)

 Cuban Mahogany is one of three species of Mahogany and it was originally the most widely used of the three.
 Nowadays, Honduran Mahogany is the much more prevalent wood and what most people would recognize as Mahogany.
-Native to the Carribbean, Cuban Mahogany’s northernmost range does include the far south of Florida, including the Keys.
+Native to the Caribbean, Cuban Mahogany’s northernmost range does include the far south of Florida, including the Keys.
 I happen to get all of my Cuban Mahogany from a salvager in the Keys who removes the trees from construction sites before cutting it into slabs and drying it.

 THE ELEMENTS